 - anyone interested to understand the fundamental assumptions and hands-on implementation of machine learning algorithms

-- understand the theoretical background of machine learning
+- introduction to the theoretical background of machine learning

-- hands-on experience, with industrial and academic test cases
+- learn from examples regarding industrial and academic test cases

-- a transition from explicit statistics to non-linear, generalized models
+- transition from explicit statistics to state of the art, non-linear, generalized models